-But when we examine how static and non-static methods and fields can be accessed, not all combinations are allowed.
+When we examine how static and non-static methods and fields can be accessed, it appears that not all combinations are allowed.

 Accessing Non-Static Members from Non-Static Method

 Non-static methods can access non-static fields and other non-static methods of the class.
-For example, in the Dog class we can declare method PrintInfo(), which displays information about our dog:
+For example, in the Dog class, we can declare the method PrintInfo(), which displays information about our dog: